AD Architecture

 - external reference resolution

-- cross-fragment CSE
+- cross-graph CSE

-- higher-order tracing through earlier fragments
+- higher-order tracing through earlier graphs

-- transpose accumulation bucketed by global identity
+- linear_transpose accumulation bucketed by global identity

 Active mask is part of identity